codsen/codsen/packages/ast-monkey-util/README.md

 ## API - `pathUp`

-It takes (a string) path and goes "one level" up:
+It takes (a string) path and goes "one level" up, discarding the last two path parts:

 ```js
 console.log(pathUp("1"));